onepub-dev/fsm2/README.md

-A library for finite state machine realization.
+A library for finite state machine realization in Dart.
 Inspired by [Tinder StateMachine library](https://github.com/Tinder/StateMachine).

 ## Usage